Alejandro Anaya-Rocha, MD

 I went to medical school at Rush Medical College in Chicago, where I was part of the Family Medicine Leadership Program and was involved in several community projects including a community garden and health education classes in local public schools.

-I’m thrilled to begin training at Natividad, a program and institution that is committed to caring for everyone.
+I’m thrilled to be training at Natividad, a program and institution that is committed to caring for everyone.
 I was drawn to this program due to the focus on full spectrum family medicine and intentional community engagement and social justice.
 I’m interested in obstetrics, reproductive health, community-based participatory research, and Health at Every Size.

 Outside of medicine, I love to spend time outside and am looking forward to exploring all of the beautiful nature that the area has to offer.
 I also love to read and try new foods.